WLWT: News operation

 On April 20, 2013, WLWT became the fourth and final Cincinnati television station to begin broadcasting its local newscasts in high definition.
 Prior to the upgrade, its newscasts aired in 16:9 widescreen standard definition.
-With the switch to HD, WLWT debuted a new set, as well as the new Hearst-mandated standardized graphics and music package ("Strive" by inthegroovemusic).
+With the switch to HD, WLWT debuted a new set.

-The station maintains a weather beacon atop the Radisson Hotel in Covington dubbed the "Weather Lights".
+In the mid-2000s through the early 2010s, the station maintained a weather beacon atop the Radisson Hotel in Covington, Kentucky, dubbed the "Weather Lights".

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 NBC Weather Plus ceased network operations in late 2008; however, WLWT continued to broadcast local weather programming as "News 5 Weather Plus" on its digital subchannel until June 30, 2011.
 The subchannel switched to MeTV on July 1, 2011.

 Analog-to-digital conversion

-WLWT discontinued regular programming on its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 35, using PSIP to display WLWT's virtual channel as 5 on digital television receivers.
+WLWT ended regular programming on its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 35, using virtual channel 5.

-As part of the SAFER Act or called by most "Nightlight" service of 30 days past the DTV transition date, WLWT kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
+As part of the SAFER Act, WLWT kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.